semgrep/semgrep-docs/docs/deployment/connect-scm.md

 You can only connect your Semgrep organization to the source code manager that you originally logged in with.
 If your organization uses both GitHub and GitLab to manage source code, log in with the source code manager that you would prefer to use to manage Semgrep org membership.
 You can still scan repositories from other sources.

-The process to connect a source code manager depends on whether your SCM tool is cloud-hosted by the service provider, hosted on-premise, or hosted as a single-tenant by the service provider.
+The process to connect a source code manager depends on whether your SCM tool is cloud-hosted by the service provider, hosted on-premise, or hosted as a single tenant by the service provider.

 ## Connect to cloud-hosted orgs

+If you opted to scan a GitHub or GitLab repository when you initially signed in, you may have already performed these steps and can skip to [Next steps](#next-steps).

 ### GitHub Cloud